Reby0217/Food-ordering-and-delivery-app/README.md

   <br/>Set delivered time to: 19:53 (in 24-hour-clock) <br /> &nbsp;

-- Explanation for no events being printed out when the program runs:
+- Explanation:

   - If the user does not add food, remove food or set delivered time before quitting the APP, there will be no events getting logged when the program runs since no events occur.
+  - If an error, like NullPointerException, pops up when we run the program such that the program directly ends and the logEvent method will not be called then the event is not logged.
-  - If the user clicks the quit button and an error, like NullPointerException, pops up, then there will be no events being printed out since the program directly ends when an error occurs and the method for printing out the events will not be called.
+  - If an error occurs when we click the quit button, then there will be no events being printed out since the program directly ends when an error occurs and the method for printing out the events will not be called.
   - The events are printed out only if the user clicks the quit button to exit.
 If the user does not click the quit button to exit, then the method for printing out the events will not be called such that there will be no events being printed.